MrHash/TaskMachine/README.md

 #TaskMachine
-###Modular micro-service task pipelining with validated state machine integrity.
+###Modular micro-service task pipelining & orchestration with validated state machine integrity.

 Define micro-service tasks and arrange them into state machine managed flows with a simple and expressive API.
 You can create build tool chains, processing pipelines, utility services, or even serve web pages...